 The Bottom Line

 As a Product Manager, it is important to understand how your product adds value to your customer and to your company.
-So it is very important to have a clear strategy for how to monetize your product.
-The good news is that IoT products provide many new and innovative models for monetization of your product.
+You must have a clear strategy for how to monetize your product.
+The good news is that IoT products provide many new and innovative business models for monetization and adoption of your product.